Continuity of discrete homomorphisms of diffeomorphism groups

 \end{proof}

-The only remaining case to finish the proof of theorem \ref{3} is the case where $H$ is finite and $H$ acts freely on $N$.
-We will show that if $\Phi$ were not continuous, we can replace $H$ with an infinite and similar group $\hat{H}$ that would reduce the proof to the previous two lemmas.\\
+The only remaining case to finish the proof of Theorem \ref{3} is the case where $H$ is a finite group and $H$ acts freely on $N$.
+We will show that if $\Phi$ were not continuous, we can replace $H$ with an infinite group of isometries $\hat{H}$ that would reduce the proof of this case to the previous two lemmas.\\

-\begin{lemma} If $H$ is finite and acts freely then either:
+\begin{lemma} If $H$ is finite and acts freely, one of the following alternatives hold:

 \begin{enumerate}